-- 1. Identify a wider range of risk areas related to the quality of the programme and academic standards and effectively deal with these risks. - Revise the PILOs to ensure that the Interior Design related knowledge, skills and competencies are clearly reflected and aligned with international norms through benchmarking. - 3.
-Expedite the completion of mapping all the courses CILOs to the relevant PILOs and the inclusion of this mapping in the individual course specification documents. - 4.
-Revise the programme Curriculum Plan to ensure clearer and more coherent overview of course-to-course progression within the programme. - 5.
-Regularly revise the admission policy considering students' performance and feedback from relevant stakeholders, in addition to national and international benchmarks. - 6.
-Revise and align time allocation for research and scholarship activities with transparent workload planning for academic staff. - 7.
-Implement effective measures to monitor staff turnover and ensure the retention of high qualified academic staff members.
+- 1. Identify a wider range of risk areas related to the quality of the programme and academic standards and effectively deal with these risks. - 2.
+Expedite the completion of mapping all the courses CILOs to the relevant PILOs and the inclusion of this mapping in the individual course specification documents. - 3.
+Regularly revise the admission policy considering students' performance and feedback from relevant stakeholders, in addition to national and international benchmarks. - 4.
+Revise and align time allocation for research and scholarship activities with transparent workload planning for academic staff. - 5.
+Implement effective measures to monitor staff turnover and ensure the retention of high qualified academic staff members. - 6.
+Ensure that computer laboratories are updated with the latest versions of the software to be made available for students and staff. - 7.
+Ensure that the hard copies of textbooks and reading materials are kept up to date. - 8.
+Employ a formal mechanism to ensure maintenance of the resources and ongoing measuring for their adequacy.

-- 8. Continue to provide the workshop for production of protype and models for the Interior Design students as well as materials room for more hands-on experience. - 9.
-Ensure that computer laboratories are updated with the latest versions of the software to be made available for students and staff. - 10.
-Ensure that the hard copies of textbooks and reading materials are kept up to date. - 11.
-Employ a formal mechanism to ensure maintenance of the resources and ongoing measuring for their adequacy. - 12.
-Employ technicians to support staff and students. - 13.
-Introduce the means to track each user individually in order to extract data per programme, staff and student which will enhance the decision-making process. - 14.
-Develop a clear formal mechanism for monitoring the implementation and improvement of the assessment process. - 15.
-Ensure that actions are taken to review all the students work and update their grades if the marking differences go beyond 10% when second marking is carried out. - 16.
-Develop and implement a robust and transparent mechanism to regularly evaluate the effectiveness of internal moderation. - 17.
-Adhere to the Internship Policy by conducting monthly visits and maintaining at least bi-weekly contacts with the employer for ensuring a consistent students' experience and monitoring of their achievement. - 18.
-Develop and implement a formal mechanism to ensure that the feedback on the Final Year Project is regularly collected and discussed in order to inform the decision-making process. - 19.
-Develop and implement a mechanism to ensure gathering a representable rate of responses with regards to graduate destinations. - 20.
-Ensure all the internal annual and periodic reviews of the College programmes are conducted regularly in line with the newly developed policies and procedures.
+- 9. Employ technicians to support staff and students. - 10.
+Introduce the means to track each user individually in order to extract data per programme, staff and student which will enhance the decision-making process. - 11.
+Develop a clear formal mechanism for monitoring the implementation and improvement of the assessment process. - 12.
+Ensure that actions are taken to review all the students work and update their grades if the marking differences go beyond 10% when second marking is carried out. - 13.
+Develop and implement a robust and transparent mechanism to regularly evaluate the effectiveness of internal moderation. - 14.
+Adhere to the Internship Policy by conducting monthly visits and maintaining at least bi-weekly contacts with the employer for ensuring a consistent students' experience and monitoring of their achievement. - 15.
+Develop and implement a formal mechanism to ensure that the feedback on the Final Year Project is regularly collected and discussed in order to inform the decision-making process. - 16.
+Develop and implement a mechanism to ensure gathering a representable rate of responses with regards to graduate destinations. - 17.
+Ensure all the internal annual and periodic reviews of the College programmes are conducted regularly in line with the newly developed policies and procedures. - 18.
+Conduct a comprehensive and structured benchmarking exercise for the Graphic Design programme with other similar local, regional, and international programmes, that results in a clear benchmarking report to be analysed and reflected on the programme improvement plan, in adherence to the university's Benchmarking Policy.